Udith1998/web-coursework-21.1-/README.md

 <div id="top"></div>
 <h1 align="center">Web-Coursework-21.1</h1>
-<p align="center"> Developing a website by related to one of the sustainable development goal </p>
+<p align="center"> Developing a website by related to one of the sustainable development goals </p>
 <details>
   <summary>Table of Contents</summary>
   <ol>